-With lighted trees ranging from 12 to 20 feet tall, Golden Gate Park’s Peacock Meadow is currently home to Entwined, a special exhibit of lights that will run until April 4, 2021.
+With lighted trees ranging from 12 to 20 feet tall, Golden Gate Park’s Peacock Meadow will be home to Entwined, a special exhibit of lights that will run December 2, 2021 through February 1, 2022.

 This exhibition welcomes the public, at no charge, for socially distanced visits throughout the winter.